-Everyone who owns residential and/or multi-unit rental properties in the City of South Bend, which they do not personally occupy, must register their rental properties with Code Enforcement on or before September 1st of every year.
+Everyone who owns residential and/or multi-unit rental properties in the City of South Bend, which they do not personally occupy, must register their rental properties with Neighborhood Services & Enforcement on or before September 1st of every year.

 How to Register

 The City of South Bend launched a new online application for Landlord Registration, which can be found at the link below.
 Owners/landlords can register unlimited properties, assign property managers, and update their information throughout the year.
 Issues and feedback should be submitted to firstname.lastname@example.org.

 NOTE – Registration is intended for property OWNERS only.
 If you are a property manager, or other agent for the owner, please instruct the property owner to complete the registration.

 Common questions about online registration are answered here.

 A demonstration of the online registration process can be found here.
 The demo of the online registration process starts around the 8 minute, 20 second mark.